How to cite a Constitution in APA

 Examples:

-• The separation of powers is established in the Constitution (U.S. Const. art.
+• Separation of powers is established in the Constitution (U.S. Const. art.
 I, § 7).

-• The prohibition of poll taxes in federal elections was introduced in 1964 (U.S. Const. amend.
+• The prohibition against poll taxes in elections to the federal government was added in 1964 (U.S. Const. amend.
 XXIV).

-In cases where a constitutional provision has been repealed, include the year of repeal in parentheses after the citation.
-This helps clarify that the provision is no longer in effect.
+When a provision of the Constitution has been repealed, place the year of repeal in parentheses after the citation.
+This indicates that the provision is no longer in force.

 (U.S. Const. [article/amendment]. [section/clause], repealed year).